 CrimEnet Wins Grand Prize of L-Soft's LISTSERV® Choice Awards

-London, June 24, 2008 – The proverbial long arm of the law extends further than you think, thanks to Crime Electronic Network (CrimEnet), an email list that has helped solve numerous crimes by connecting some 320 law enforcement personnel from 75 agencies across three states.
+Landover, MD (June 24, 2008) – The proverbial long arm of the law extends further than you think, thanks to Crime Electronic Network (CrimEnet), an email list that has helped solve numerous crimes by connecting some 320 law enforcement personnel from 75 agencies across three states.
 And today, CrimEnet received the grand prize of L-Soft's LISTSERV Choice Awards in recognition of its innovative and effective use of email list technology to solve crimes.

 Anderson added that individual law enforcement agencies are unknowingly dealing with perpetrators who have committed multiple crimes in adjacent jurisdictions.
 But they rarely have the time to communicate with one another to compare details about certain types of crimes, especially burglaries, to find patterns that might indicate a single perpetrator is responsible.
 CrimEnet operates in Indiana, Michigan and Ohio.

-L-Soft's awards program, currently in its third year, is designed to recognise the most successful and beneficial LISTSERV email list or LISTSERV Maestro email marketing campaign.
-This award recognises the positive results that organisations and individuals can achieve using email list technology.
+L-Soft's awards program, currently in its third year, is designed to recognize the most successful and beneficial LISTSERV email list or LISTSERV Maestro email marketing campaign.
+This award recognizes the positive results that organizations and individuals can achieve using email list technology.

 According to Anderson, who started CrimEnet in 2003, "The success of CrimEnet comes from having a very diverse group.
 Our email list includes local, state and federal law enforcement agencies as well as prosecutor investigators, railroad police, college security and the airport police.
 The Indiana Infusion Center, which gathers intelligence in the state of Indiana and similar agencies in the state of Michigan, also now includes CrimEnet information in its databases."